adhbh/ewa-graphql/Readme.md

 3. the best practices for using GraphQL in your projects.

-In this first tutorial, we will begin with creating a GraphQL server along with an open-source GraphQL editor called GraphIQL.
+In this first tutorial, we will begin with creating a GraphQL server using an open-source GraphQL editor called GraphIQL.
 Following that, we will create a simple GraphQL schema similar to Github's user object.
 We will also learn about `query arguments` and `aliases` and their applications.

 Let us begin with a brief introduction about GraphQL: